Lylio/cv.lyle.app/src/data/about.md

 of working with tech stacks which are backed with Java services and fronted by React components.
 <br>
 <br>
-I currently work as a Software Developer for OLM Systems, prior to which I was a DevOps/Platform Engineer with Virgin Money.
+I currently work as a Java Developer for OLM Systems, prior to which I was a DevOps/Platform Engineer with Virgin Money.